 Almost like bee swarms, rising, falling, twisting and turning all in perfect, rhythmic sweeps and stalls, before pouring into the roost site like falling hailstones.
 Once they have landed they all flock together in vast numbers for warmth and security.
 Most sleep and rest as others stand on guard looking for any predators that are around.

 I’ve used different techniques in camera to create these images.
 Look closer into the images and you will see each blur, each wing and shadow is another living being trying to survive and stay alive.
-I’ve tried to do this event justice with these images.
 Mother Nature is the most powerful, uplifting force alive.
 Embrace it into your life and it will give you the strength to do anything you want and more.
-It makes you appreciate what you have.

 Wildlife photography for me is more than just a photo it’s a front row seat to a world we are part of and belong to.
-I have always hoped that my images move and inspire people from all walks of life to just love and look after those creatures we share our world with, thank you.
+I have always hoped that my images move and inspire people from all walks of life to just love and look after those creatures we share our world with.